-Automatically dropping relays are known, for example, from the stairwell.
+Automatically deactivating relays are familiar from stairwells, for example.
 The light is switched on by pressing a button.
 Without having to press the button again, the light is automatically switched off again after a certain time.

-How to enable and use this feature on a Tasmota device is explained in the following article.
+How you can activate and use this function on a Tasmota device is explained in the following article.

 Safety instructions